spd75/spd75.github.io/_pages/aac_program-design.md

 </p>
 <br>

 While many of the variables within the NoteBar are well-explained by the comments, the one thing that is less clear are the next and prev pointers.
-We added these to allow NoteBars to act like a linked list so that in each iteration of the game loop, we could loop through all of the NoteBars currently on the screen and update their position and redraw them.
+We added these to allow NoteBars to act like a linked list so that in each iteration of the game loop, we could loop through all of the NoteBars on the screen and update their position and redraw them.
 This would also allow us to add and remove NoteBars with ease.
-A linked list worked too because based off our designs, each NoteBar would move down the screen at a constant speed predetermined by the game's difficulty, so a NoteBar that is further up the screen should never disappear before a NoteBar that is below it.
+The reason a linked list could work with our implementation was because each NoteBar would move down the screen at a constant speed predetermined by the game's difficulty, so a NoteBar that is further up the screen should never disappear before a NoteBar below it.

 As mentioned, the implementation of the NoteBar is essential because it allows us to easily loop through all of the NoteBars and redraw them to produce a functional game.
-Aside from this, our gameplay contains functions to check if any buttons have been clicked and to send a message to core 1 to play the appropriate sound, and it also contains a yield to keep the frame rate constant.
-If the frame rate wasn't constant, then rendering less NoteBars would result in much faster game play and more NoteBars would be much slower gameplay, which would make the song sound super inconsistent.
+Aside from this, our gameplay contains functions to check if any buttons have been clicked and to send a message to core 1 to play the appropriate sound.
+It also contains a yield to keep the frame rate constant.
+If the frame rate wasn't constant, then rendering less NoteBars would result in much faster game play and more NoteBars would result in much slower gameplay, which would make the song sound super inconsistent.

 The last essential part to explain how the program for our game worked is to explain how we encoded the data for songs.